 • cynical assessments.

-c) In relation to professional activity:
+c) In relation to professional activities:

-• unwillingness to fulfill their duties;
+• unwillingness to fulfill one's duties;

 d) Increasing requirements: